danielread/CS-with-focus-in-Robotics/ADVICE.md

  > Approach it like any other new skill.
 Push yourself just above your upper limit **consistently** and you will get better.
 Start slow, don't burn yourself out.
 Gradually increase how long you study for and consider looking into different study methods (ie. Pomodoro Technique, etc)
  >
  > ### 2.
 Be realistic
- > There are too many topics to learn absolutely everything in a reasonable amount of time.
+ > There are too many topics in both CS and Robotics to learn absolutely everything in a reasonable amount of time.
 Please use [this repository](https://github.com/Developer-Y/cs-video-courses?tab=readme-ov-file) to make any changes to fit your own personal goals.
 Study what interests you, not what you think is required for a job!
  >
  > ### 3.
 Embrace failure!
  >